 HACA’s mission is to deliver housing, housing assistance and related services to low-, very low-, and extremely low-income:

 - Elderly persons and persons with verifiable disabilities, in order to enable them to live as independently as possible within their economic resources; and

 - Persons who are not elderly or do not have verifiable disabilities, for the time necessary to enable them to become self-sufficient and economically independent.

-HACA’s Governing Board is the Alameda County Board of Supervisors with the addition of two public housing tenants appointed by the Alameda County Board of Supervisors.
-The HACA Board of Commissioners has delegated most of its duties to the Housing Commission which oversees HACA’s day-to-day operations.
+HACA’s Governing Board is the Alameda County Board of Supervisors with the addition of two Section 8 Housing Choice Voucher tenants appointed by the Alameda County Board of Supervisors.
+HACA’s Governing Board has delegated almost all of its duties to the Housing Commission which provides policy guidance for HACA’s day-to-day operations.